 Kellie Ann Lynch (Artistic Director) is a New Haven-based dancer who co-founded ECDC and has been choreographing, teaching and developing a vision for the company since it's inception.
 Kellie also joyfully dances with Adele Myers and Dancers, Kate Weare Company and David Dorfman Dance.
-Kellie has had the great privledge of working with many choreographers in the Northeast including Doug Elkins on national/international touring projects such as Fraulein Maria and Scott, Queen of Marys.
-As an independent choreographer, Kellie has received artist fellowships in choreography from the Massachusetts Cultural Council and the Connecticut Commission on Culture and Tourism; and her work has been commissioned, produced and performed throughout the Northeast.
-In 2014, she was one of four recipients of the "Arts Award", distributed by the Arts Council of Greater New Haven, for her artistic impact on the community.
-In 2015, Kellie attended Bates Dance Festival as an Emerging Choreographer where her work was produced and she was awarded a choreographic residency.
+Kellie has had the great privilege of working with many choreographers in the Northeast including Doug Elkins on national/international touring projects such as Fraulein Maria and Scott, Queen of Marys.
+As an independent choreographer, Kellie has received artist fellowships in choreography from the Massachusetts Cultural Council and the Connecticut Commission on Culture and Tourism; and in 2014, she was a recipient of the "Arts Award", distributed by the Arts Council of Greater New Haven, for her artistic impact on the community.
+Her work has been commissioned, produced and performed throughout the Northeast including at Bates Dance Festival as an Emerging Choreographer.
 Kellie has been a Guest Artist teaching throughout NYC and at various colleges and universities in the Northeast.
 When she isn't dancing she can be found teaching at Aldrich Pilates, a beautiful movement oasis in the heart of downtown New Haven.
 Kellie holds a BA in Dance from Rhode Island College and a MFA in Dance from Smith College.